legion2809/LauncherForOakwood/README.md

-# ShittyKindOfLauncherForOakwood
+# LauncherForOakwood
-Some kind of launcher (shitty launcher, btw) for Oakwood (Mafia: TCOLH multi-player modification)
+Some kind of launcher for Oakwood (Mafia: TCOLH multi-player modification)

 That program is some kind of launcher for Oakwood ver.
 RC2 (Mafia: TCOLH multi-player modification)